ethereum-optimism/optimism/ops/README.md

     up --build --detach
 ```

-Do the same to run a verifier along side the regular stack.
+Optionally, run a verifier along the rest of the stack.
 ```
-docker-compose \
+docker-compose up --scale verifier=1 \
-    -f docker-compose.yml \
-    -f docker-compose-verifier.yml \
-    up --build --detach
+    --build --detach
 ```

 A Makefile has been provided for convience.
 The following targets are available.